 Field hockey injuries are similar to other field sports such as soccer due to the sudden bursts of speed and changes of direction.
-This kind of movement may cause a hamstring strain or an ankle sprain.

 Due to the hard ball and sticks involved, contusions are also very common injuries.
 The ball is accidentally lifted and hits an opponent, most often in the thigh area, resulting in bleeding within the muscle.

 Hamstring strain - Commonly know as a pulled hamstring a hamstring strain is a sudden sharp pain at the back of the thigh.
 Treatment for this injury involves immediate first aid of rest, ice and compression followed by a full rehabilitation and exercise program.
 Symptoms of a hamstring strain include pains whilst sprinting or a fast stretching movement or high kick.
 The strains are graded 1, 2 or 3 depending on how bad they are.
 A grade 1 injury may only be a slight twinge whilst a grade 3 can result in the athlete being unable walk with swelling and bruising developing soon after.
 Read more on hamstring strain treatment and rehabilitation.

 Ankle sprain - This one of the most common sports injuries and is also the most frequently re-injured.
 In the majority of cases the ankle rolls inwards (inversion) under the weight of the rest of the body, resulting in damage to the ligaments on the outside of the ankle.
 Pain is usually felt around the ankle joint itself although more specifically on the outside of the ankle where the damaged ligaments are located.
 Swelling or bruising may present immediately or may take up to 48 hours to develop (depending on the types of structures damaged and the severity of the sprain).
 Read more on treatment for ankle sprains.